KPI-Highload/YnotTube/services/user-management.md

 - `password`: The password for the user's account.

 **Output**: JSON object containing the following fields:
-- `access_token`: A JWT for authenticating subsequent requests.
+- `access_token`: A token for authenticating subsequent requests.
 - `user_id`: The unique identifier of the logged-in user.
 - `username`: The username of the logged-in user.